WLJSTeam/wljs-docs/docs/frontend/Advanced/Javascript/Communication.md

 ![](./../../../fields-ezgif.com-video-to-gif-converter.gif)

 ### Emit event from WLJS
-One can fire an event also using frontend's function `EventFire`, which is effectively acts like `server.kernel.emitt` being called from the WLJS Interpreter (i.e. using [FrontSubmit](frontend/Reference/Frontend%20IO/FrontSubmit.md) or other and wrapped in [Offload](frontend/Reference/Interpreter/Offload.md))
+One can fire an event also using frontend's function `EventFire`, which is effectively acts like `server.kernel.io.fire` being called from the WLJS Interpreter (i.e. using [FrontSubmit](frontend/Reference/Frontend%20IO/FrontSubmit.md) or other and wrapped in [Offload](frontend/Reference/Interpreter/Offload.md))

 :::danger
 Not implemented!
 PR